 He had survived.
 The howling of the Katyushas had stopped.
 It was quiet now in the city after the big upheaval of the battle.
 The trees that survived were in full blossom and fresh green made people forget the horror of the war.
 It was spring-time and nature seemed to want to compensate for the folly of what had done during that great conflict.

-As Ivan walked in search for silver cutlery he notice that people walked the streets too.
+As Ivan walked in search of silver cutlery he noticed that people walked the streets too.
 They had left the air raid shelters or their bombed out buildings to look for something.
 Something that had been in short supply lately, like peace or their neighbours.
 People wanted to know who had survived or they tried to organise some food or just a pile of precious water.

 The queue moved much quicker and got shorter and shorter.